Search

 "Netflix is the biggest winner in the Warner Bros Discovery sweepstakes.
 Netflix earns a termination fee paid by Paramount.
 By driving a bidding war, Netflix raised the price Paramount had to pay, which will ultimately burden Paramount-WBD with more debt," Emarketer analyst Ross Benes said.

-Antitrust and Market Impact
+Antitrust Considerations and Industry Impact

 'EU ANTITRUST APPROVAL LIKELY NOT A HURDLE'